revanth-kumar-01-ai/360DigitMG-Training-Phase/README.md

 ---

-## 7. Deployment 🚀 (progress)
+## 7. Deployment 🚀

-I am deploying the model using a **Streamlit app**.
-Streamlit provides an easy way to deploy and showcase machine learning models in an interactive and user-friendly web interface.
+The app is deployed using **Flask** for the backend and **Next.js** for the frontend.
+**MySQL** handles the database 🗄️, ensuring fast ⚡ and dynamic user experience 💻.
+This setup allows seamless interaction between users and the model 🌐.

 ### **Process to Get the Code and Run:**